 I will not accept code that has been submitted for inclusion in the original project due to the terms of its new licence.

 The Salmon project needs unit tests, code reviews, coverage information, source analysis, and security reviews to maintain quality.
 If you find a bug, please take the time to write a test case that fails or provide a piece of mail that causes the failure.

 If you contribute new code then your code should have as much coverage as possible, with a minimal amount of mocking.

-Salmon is written entirely in Python and runs on Python 2.7 with experimental support for Python 3.
+Salmon is written entirely in Python and runs on Python 3.
 It should hopefully run on any platform that supports Python and has Unix semantics.

 If you find yourself lost in source code, just yell.